 What DWI Classes and Programs Are Available?

-The initial court-mandated assessment is designed to find the best educational or treatment program for each participant’s needs.
+The initial court-mandated drug treatment assessment is designed to find the best educational or treatment program for each participant’s needs.
 The ultimate recommendations will be based on that individual’s driving record, biological risk factors, substance use diagnosis, and a variety of other factors.

 Alcohol and Drug Education Traffic School (ADETS)